 Making a Will allows you to decide what happens to your property and possessions when you die.

-Without a Will, you lose control over who inherits from you and there is a risk that your property and possessions will be distributed by the State.
+Without a Will, you lose control over who inherits from you and there is a risk that your property and possessions will be distributed in accordance to the intestacy rules.

 - Do you want your spouse to inherit all your property?

 - Do you want to make special provisions for children, grandchildren or friends?